Andrea/MercuryParticleEngine/README.md

 * Create the appropiate branches, Version 4.0 will have it's own branch.
 Will keep original tags (If you know a way please let me know)
 * Build version 4.0 and offer assemblies.
-* Add nugget packages for the different platforms
+* Add nugget packages for the different platforms (Version 4.0 WP7 already in Downloads section)